 - Waterproofing: Omni-Shield™

-- Pros: Stylish, Comfortable, Weatherproof, Long Cut, Lightweight, Colors, Affordable
+- Stylish, Comfortable, Weatherproof, Long Cut, Lightweight, Colors, Affordable

-There’s nothing like a good trench coat, and when you combine that with water-resistant fabric, you’re left with a rain jacket that boasts double the awesome.
+There’s nothing like a good trench coat, and this one from Columbia is one of the best women’s lightweight jackets with a hood.
+Combine that with water-resistant fabric, and you’re left with a rain jacket that boasts double the awesome.
 Plus, with all the added features this jacket can offer, surprise rainfall is no big deal.
 Some of the features included making this option a no-brainer for our list of the best lightweight travel jackets.

 Two-way zip with a panel protects the zipper from the elements.
 Princess seams run down the front and back of the jacket for a slimming fit that looks as good as it feels.
 Bonus: for windier, rain-free days where you don’t feel the need to break out the hood, you can easily remove it and stow it away.
 The jacket also comes in a wide variety of colors like red and yellow.